 It’s important to know that it’s common for people to experience some symptoms of a different disorder at different times.
 What makes it a disorder is the severity of the symptoms, the symptoms negatively affect your day-to-day life, and persistence of the symptoms over time.
 For a proper diagnosis, you and your mental health professional will need to evaluate your past and current symptoms in the context of your history and current situation.

 Did you know…

 - Many people face discrimination when suffering with mental health, addiction, and recovery.
-However, several people help break the stigma by raising awareness of what their reality is
+However, you can help break the stigma by know what is myth vs. fact!

 - If you or someone you know is living with a mental illness, addiction, or recovery, there is treatment!
 People do recover!
 You can follow Ally’s blog as she shares her experience with addiction and recovery

 - When discussing mental health, addiction, and recovery, society can fuel and feed the stigma by words used.
 To help break stigma, the language needs to be changed.
-There are ways to help understand and change this language
+You can get familiar with the proper language to use here.

-- If you or someone you know is living with a mental health disorder or addiction, there are behaviors and definitions to help you understand
+- If you or someone you know is living with a mental health disorder or addiction, you can help understand them better by reading about the behaviors and definitions of different health disorders.

 - Veterans (PTSD, Traumatic Brain Injury)

 - According to the Department of Veterans Affairs, an average of 20 veterans a day committed suicide in 2014.

 - Many communities offer support for Veterans.
 Check out what your community offers here.

 - The LGBTQ community (due to stigma and prejudice in society)

 - We have amazing resources to support LGBTQIA’s

 - Individuals who place on the autism spectrum, including people with Asperger’s (depression and anxiety due to social isolation)